OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 This is a blog post about the garbage collection framework [MMTk](https://github.com/mmtk/mmtk-core) and my experience implementing it into our own Rust-based intepreters.

-The goal of this blog post is to remain accessible, such that people with limited GC knowledge can still get value out of it.
+The goal of this blog post is to remain accessible, such that people with limited knowledge of GC or of Rust can still get value out of it.
+Hopefully I succeed, but it's a fine line.

 Reading it from the start is probably best for most.
-Alternatively, if you only care about the MMTk technical implementation bits, you can probably jump directly to [this section](#implementation-mmtking) and it will not hurt my feelings.
+Alternatively, you can jump directly to the [MMTk introduction](#whats-mmtk-then) or [the technical implementation bits](#implementation-mmtking) and it will not hurt my feelings.

-## what am i reading?
+## introduction: who? what?

+### the who and some of the what
-This is part of a series of blog posts relating my experience pushing the performance of programming language interpreters written in Rust.
+The who is me.
+And this is part of a series of blog posts relating my experience pushing the performance of programming language interpreters written in Rust for my PhD.
 For added context, read the start of [my first blog post]({% post_url 2024-05-29-to-do-inlining %}).

 In short: we optimize AST (Abstract Syntax Tree) and BC (Bytecode) Rust-written implementations of a Smalltalk-based research language called [SOM](http://som-st.github.io/), in hopes of getting them fast enough to meaningfully compare them with other SOM implementations.
-The ultimate goal is seeing how far we can push the AST's performance, the BC being mostly to be a meaningful point of comparison (which means its performance needs to be similarly pushed).
+The ultimate goal is seeing how far we can push the AST's performance, the BC being mostly to be a meaningful point of comparison (which means its performance needs to be pushed a similar amount).

-As a general rule, all my changes to the original interpreter (that led to speedups + don't need code cleanups) are present [here](https://github.com/OctaveLarose/som-rs/tree/best)...
+As a general rule, all my changes to the original interpreter (that aren't failed experiments) are present [here](https://github.com/OctaveLarose/som-rs/)...

 ...and benchmark results are obtained using [Rebench](https://github.com/smarr/ReBench), then I get performance increase/decrease numbers and cool graphs using [RebenchDB](https://github.com/smarr/ReBenchDB).
-In fact, you can check out RebenchDB in action and all of my results for yourself [here](https://rebench.stefan-marr.de/som-rs/), where you can also admire the stupid names I give my git commits to amuse myself.
+You can check out RebenchDB in action and all of my results for yourself [here](https://rebench.stefan-marr.de/som-rs/), where you can also admire the stupid names I give my git commits to amuse myself.

-## what have i been doing?
+### the rest of the what ("what have i been doing")
 It's been ages since the previous blog post (six months / 7 years or so in dog years), so a lot of things.
 Most of which are described in hundreds of commits.

 The performance of both our AST and BC interpreters is much, much better: something like 100% (yeah!) for the AST and 70% for the BC.
 Both interpreters have been worked on extensively and even undertook major reworks, a lot of which are explained by this blog post's subject: we now do garbage collection using MMTk, instead of relying on reference counting.